lenincompres/DOM.create/README.md

     },
     input: {
       enabled: fieldEnabled.bind(), // You may call the bind method on the binder itself.
       value: fieldEnabled.bind(value => value ?
-'This field is enabled' : 'This field is disabled') }
+'The field is enabled.' : 'The field is disabled.')
+    }
   }
 });